-WSL: Tottenham v Brighton & Hove Albion
+Tottenham put four past Brighton

 Post update

-Emma Kullberg (Brighton and Hove Albion Women) wins a free kick on the left wing.
+Maisie Symonds (Brighton and Hove Albion Women) wins a free kick on the right wing.

 Post update